umgc/fall2023/CONTRIBUTING.md

 # Contributing to CogniOpen Software Application

-Thank you for your interest in contributing to [PROJECT NAME].
+Thank you for your interest in contributing to CogniOpen Software Application.
 This document lays out guidelines for contributing, whether you're from Team A, Team B, or an external contributor.

 ## Code of Conduct